How to practice your speech…

 Even if you can’t practice there, make sure you scope out the actual space ahead of time—find photos on the Web or visit in person an hour before—so you know what to expect.

-1. Record yourself on video.
+Record yourself on video.

 Grab a friend or colleague and ask her to record your practice.
 You can use your telephone’s camera.
 Upload and review the video, and use a checklist of things to look out for, from gestures and vocal errors to movement and tone.
 Note two or three things you want to improve and practice again on the video to see your progress.

-1. Listen to an audio recording
+Listen to an audio recording

-If you want to memorize a text, it’s helpful to record yourself reading the text in a lively way.
+If you want to memorise a text, it’s helpful to record yourself reading the text in a lively way.
 Mark up the text to give yourself cues about pronunciation, emphasis, pauses and up or downturns in your tone.

-Load the audio into your telephone, iPod or a CD, and listen to it over and over.
+Load the audio into your telephone, iPod or CD, and listen to it over and over.
 One of my clients does this while running on a treadmill.
 Another client listens in the car on her commute, and yet another listens while she walks on the beach.
-It’s a great way to practice that will let you focus on the sound of your voice and vocal variety and help familiarize yourself with the words you want to say.
+It’s a great way to practice that will let you focus on the sound of your voice and vocal variety and help familiarise yourself with the words you want to say.

-1. Grab a test audience
+Grab a test audience

 Some speakers chose listeners who could offer perspectives on the topic, or who resembled the actual audience so the speakers could gauge responses.